 The goal is clarity and transparency.
 As well as limiting work in progress (WIP).

 The second major graph that outlines my productivity (or anyone else who follows GTD methodology) is the following:

 There are numerous versions of this workflow – for example 4D from “Factory of One”:

 The key here is outlining your workflow and knowing what to do with “things”.
-In my opinion the most important thing is to have (1) Inbox, which is a designated “folder” (usually multiple folders, but the key is to minimize them) where you just dump things, (2) Routine of clearing up the inbox, basically having a time-box during the day where you process your inbox and make it empty, (3) Everything in it’s place, and place for everything, which means having a flow and “folders” organized “neatly” and occasionally re-organize them to suit the new context and scenarios (without dwelling on the perfect system) – or in other words having agile system in place and (4) Junk folder, having a place to store things that you don’t know what to do with (e.g. Someday/Maybe, Read Later stuff) without crowding your inbox.
+In my opinion, the most important thing is to have (1) Inbox, which is a designated “folder” (usually multiple folders, but the key is to minimize them) where you just dump things, (2) Routine of clearing up the inbox, basically having a time-box during the day where you process your inbox and make it empty, (3) Everything in its place, and place for everything, which means having a flow and “folders” organized “neatly” and occasionally re-organize them to suit the new context and scenarios (without dwelling on the perfect system) – or in other words having an agile system in place and (4) Junk folder, having a place to store things that you don’t know what to do with (e.g. Someday/Maybe, Read Later stuff) without crowding your inbox.

-The GTD workflow is so important and very simple system that I think more people should be aware of it.
+The GTD workflow is so important and a very simple system that I think more people should be aware of it.

 Ok, now that I have covered “via Negativa” let’s cover “via Positiva” of what apps I use and how I organize things

 In short I use Evernote (and my folders) for all non-actionable things (references, reading materials, scanned documents, and so forth), and I sue Asana for all tasks and projects planning together with calendar.
 This is how I organize them.